genesis-ai-dev/codex-editor/README.md

 This is a very simple extension sample demonstrating the use of the notebook serializer and controller APIs.
 This sample includes:

+> Note: we are building this extension up to be the core features you need to use the Codex app for translation projects.
+It will include `.codex` notebook functionality, Scripture language-related functionality, and schemas for relevant data types.
+Subject to change!

 -   A notebook serializer that is activated for files matching `*.sample-json-notebook`.
 It serializes notebook data into a simple JSON-based format.
 -   A notebook controller that "executes" JSON-type code cells by adding an output to the cell that includes the content of the cell parsed as JSON.
 -   A command "Create Codex Notebook" that creates a new untitled notebook of this type.